The planetary action is in the morning sky with four bright planets, Saturn, Mars, Venus,and Jupiter in the morning sky.

 Morning sky on Wednesday May 8 looking east as seen from Adelaide at 5:00 am local time in South Australia showing the eta Aquariid meteor shower radiant.
 Similar views will be seen elsewhere at the equivalent local timeThe figure ZHR is zenithal hourly rate.
 This is the number of meteors that a single observer would see per hour if the shower's "point of origin", or radiant, were at the zenith and the sky were dark enough for 6.5-magnitude stars to be visible to the naked eye.
 In practise, you will never see this many meteors as the radiant will be some distance from the Zenith.
 Illumination gives an idea of how dark the sky is, the lower the figure, the darker the sky.

-Although the actual peak is on the morning of the 6th (Australian time), for Australia the best time to see the eta-Aquariids is in the early mornings of May 7, 8 and 9, between around 4 and 5 am, when Aquarius is fairly high above the horizon.
-You may see between 1-3 meteors every 5 minutes at this time.
+Although the actual peak is after sunrise on the morning of the 6th (Australian time), for Australia the best time to see the eta-Aquariids is in the early mornings of May 7, 8 and 9, between around 4 and 5 am, when Aquarius is fairly high above the horizon.
+You may see between 1 meteor every three minutes at this time.
 The radiant of the shower is about five hand-spans up from the eastern horizon, and three hand-spans to the left of due east at 4 am.
+The radiant is near Mars, so will be easy to find.
 A map of the radiant at 5 am is here (aquarids.gif).
-The waning Moon will interfere with meteor rates this year.
+The Moon sets before the radiant rises so it is a good year for observing the eta Aquariids.